 - Digestive tract problems

 - Autoimmune diseases

-Integrative Medicine is a specialty service, and like most other specialties, you will still need a PCP.
-In some cases, it may be possible for your Integrative Medicine specialist to act as both.
+Integrative medicine is a specialty service.
+You'll still need a PCP.
+In some cases, it may be possible for your integrative medicine specialist to act as your PCP also.OR